jer-k/jekyll-now/_drafts/2019-08-16-github-webhook-authentication-with-plug.md

 end
 ```

 The first thing I want to note is that I never understood [with]() until now.
-When it was introduced the syntax just totally threw me off and since I wasn't writing much Elixir at the time it never clicked.
+When it was introduced the syntax just totally threw me off and since I wasn't writing much Elixir at the time, it never clicked.
 However, I'm totally happy I understand it now because it is the perfect construct for what we want to do.

 First, we want to get the signature of the request that Github has sent.
 If we look at the [Payloads](https://developer.github.com/webhooks/#payloads) section of the API docs we'll see that Github adds a `X-Hub-Signature` header to each request.
 It is described as
 ```